Information for applicants

 - In your first year of post-16 studies (Year 12 or equivalent)?

-- Studying one or more A-levels (or equivalent) in maths or science?
+- Studying one or more A-levels (or equivalent) in maths, science, engineering or a technology-related subjects?

-- Studying at a UK school or college?
+Studying at a UK school or college and resident in the UK?

-- Have 5 GCSEs at grade B or above, including Maths, English and a science?
+- Have five GCSEs at grade B or above, including Maths, English and a science?

 - Have an interest in studying science, technology, engineering or maths at university?